The Value of Accreditation

 - Data-influenced program improvements are instituted when warranted.

 The quality improvement process is led by the AQIP Steering Committee.

 The Higher Learning Commission and the AQIP Pathway includes:

-- Design and implementation of three action projects each year that support continuous quality improvement;
+Design and implementation of one action project each year that supports continuous quality improvement;